 Selena grew up in Hong Kong, then Vancouver, before braving the cold to attend Princeton.
 As a result, she speaks with a mix of British, Canadian, and American accents, but refuses to adopt the Australian pronunciation of data (not datta!).
 When she's free, you might find her bellydancing, dreaming of Canadian pine forests in her nap, or satisfying her inner adrenaline junkie sky- and cliff- diving.

 Amila Kujovic (email) is a senior undergraduate student in Chemical and Biological Engineering, also pursuing a certificate in Engineering Biology.
-Her senior thesis focuses on fundamental work surrounding the use of nanoparticles as drug delivery vehicles and making their production industrially applicable and cost effective.
+Her senior thesis work is Prof. Rod Priestley's lab, with work in our lab as well, focuses on fundamental work surrounding the use of nanoparticles as drug delivery vehicles and making their production industrially applicable and cost effective.
 Upon graduation, she hopes to pursue a PhD degree in gene therapy and help cure diseases.

 Amila is from Montenegro and loves to talk about her homeland!
 In her free time, she watches a lot of movies and she is very passionate about fashion and photography.

 Squid Benjamin Harrelson is a canine graduate student in Chemical and Biological Engineering.
 Despite having no previous academic or research experience, he is excelling at the graduate level in both academics and department involvement.
 His research interests include applications of the maximum caliber principle to canine parasites.

 Born in Los Angeles, there is no record of the first 3 years of Squid's life.
 At 11 pounds, his breed is suspected to be mixed pug and terrier.
 He enjoys shamelessly sleeping in class, belly rubs, and leaving his mark in his chosen field.
 With his winning attitude it's no wonder he is always the teacher's pet.